ElektraInitiative/libelektra/doc/tutorials/plugins.md

 [ELEKTRA_PLUGIN_EXPORT](http://doc.libelektra.org/api/current/html/group__plugin.html#gabe78724d2d477eef39997fd9b85bff16),
 where once again `Plugin` should be replaced with the name of the plug-in, this time in lower-case.
 So for my line plugin this function would be
 `ELEKTRA_PLUGIN_EXPORT(line)`.
+The developer may define elektraPluginCheckConf() if configuration validation at mount time is desired.

 The KDB relies on the first five functions for interacting with configuration files stored in the key database.
 Calls for kdbGet() and kdbClose() will call the functions elektraPluginGet() and elektraPluginClose() respectively for the